faranbutt/python-software-dev-msai/README.md

 This course is about Software Development with Python.

+## How to submit assignments
+1. Fork the repository.
+2. Clone your fork.
+3. Work on your fork, and make a pull request with your code changes.

+## Materials
+- `./assignments/` contains the assignments to be submitted.
+- `./lectures_notesooks/` contains the notebooks used during the webinars.

 ## Fall Semester 2024
 The Fall semester covers introductory topics:
 - Environments